 Summer can be challenging for families.
 This year, many parents and teens are faced with a unique and unpredictable set of circumstances as we all face the changing COVID-19 landscape together.
-To help families and their teens succeed this summer, we’ve rounded up seven simple yet powerful approaches to help foster fun, growth and mental wellness in any household.
+To help families encourage teen success this summer, we’ve rounded up seven simple yet powerful approaches to help foster fun, growth and mental wellness in any household.

 During the school year, families rely on structure.
 When you don’t have as many obligations, sticking with routines that work for your family is even more important to help everyone stay on the same page.
 One simple way to maintain routines is by going to bed and waking up at the same time each day.
 While it may seem trivial, sleep is one of the most important components of mood and emotional regulation.
 Another simple way to maintain routines is by enjoying one meal together each day.
 Sharing a meal at a similar time is day is not only grounding for teens, but also helps foster connection the entire family.
 Plus, it’s a great way for each family member to check-in, touch base and share updates.